opendatadiscovery/odd-platform/docs/trylocally.md

    * **Name**
    * **Namespace** (optional)
    * **Description** (optional)
-2. Click **Save**.
-Your collector should appear in the list Copy the token by clicking **Copy** right to the token value
+3. Click **Save**.
+Your collector should appear in the list
+4. Copy the token by clicking **Copy** right to the token value

 ### Configure and run the Collector
 1. Paste the token obtained in the previous step into the `docker/config/collector_config.yaml` file under the `token` entry
-2. If you'd like, you may change the name of the `postgresql` plugin under the `name` entry.
+2. If you'd like, you may change the name of the `postgresql` plugin under the `name` entry
 3. Save the changed file and run **from the project root folder** `docker-compose -f docker/demo.yaml up -d odd-collector`

 ### Result
-1. Open http://localhost:8080/management/datasources in your browser
+1. Open http://localhost:8080/management/datasources in your browser.\
 You should be able to see a new data source with the name you've passed into the collector_config.yaml file (Default is `Sample demo data source`).
-Overall you should see 11 data sources in the list
+Overall you should see 11 data sources in the list.

 2. Go to the **Catalog**.
-Select the created data source in the **Datasources** filter
+Select the created data source in the **Datasources** filter.\

-You should be able to see 11 new entities of different types injected into the Platform
+You should be able to see 11 new entities of different types injected into the Platform.

 ## Step 3 (Optional): Configuring and running Collector to gather metadata from your own data sources